 Migraine is a term used to describe a specific kind of headache.
-People usually call any bad headache a Migraine.
-But, this term is used for a neurological phenomenon that usually includes a headache, but not always.
+People usually call bad headaches Migraines.
+However, this term describes a neurological phenomenon that generally includes headaches, but not always.

-- Triggers.
-Many substances in processed foods can be culprits.
-Artificial sweeteners, like Aspartame, MSG and others can be hidden in food.
-Food Preservatives, like Nitrates, Nitrites and Sulfites in bacon, dried fruit and wines can cause trouble.
-Foods containing Tyramine, like chocolate and cheese, can also be triggers.
-To avoid these and other triggers, it is important to eat a whole food diet and to drink plenty of water.
+To avoid these triggers, it is essential to eat a whole food diet and drink plenty of water.
 Your Functional Medicine Provider may order Food Sensitivity Testing or put you on a Comprehensive Elimination Diet.
 Testing can help identify foods or other substances that have been causing trouble.

-- Vitamin and Mineral Deficiencies.
-Magnesium deficiency is rampant and is a frequent cause of Migraines.
-It’s important to have access to gentle, well absorbed forms of Magnesium, as diarrhea is a frequent side effects of treating with Magnesium.
-B vitamins also play a part in some Migraines and even fixing Vitamin D deficiency has helped some.
+Magnesium deficiency is rampant!
+It is a frequent cause of Migraines.
+It’s essential to have access to gentle, well-absorbed forms of Magnesium, as diarrhea is a frequent side effect of magnesium supplements.
+B-vitamins also play a part in Migraines.
+Fixing Vitamin D deficiency has helped some.

-- Mitochondrial Dysfunction.
-Mitochondria are the energy producing powerhouses in our cells.
-Common deficiencies like CoQ10, B Vitamins, Alpha Lipoic Acid, Carnitine, other Amino Acids can grind the mitochondria to a halt and result in Fatigue, Brain Fog and muscle aches.
-Getting Urinary Organic Acids tested can find some of these deficiencies.
+Mitochondria are energy-producing powerhouses in our cells.
+Common deficiencies like CoQ10, B Vitamins, Alpha Lipoic Acid, Carnitine, and other Amino Acids can grind the mitochondria to a halt.
+This results in Fatigue, Brain Fog, and Muscle Aches.
+Testing Urinary Organic Acids can find these deficiencies.

-- Generalized Inflammation.
-Any source of inflammation can cause Migraines and other dysfunctions.
-Your Functional Medicine Provider can get IgG Food Sensitivity testing, Gluten Sensitivity testing, Candida and Yeast, Parasites, Bacterial Overgrowth, Lack of Digestive Enzymes, Leaky Gut Syndrome and other testing by blood, urine and stool sampling.
+Any source of inflammation can cause migraines and other dysfunctions.
+Your Functional Medicine Provider can order IgG Food Sensitivity testing, Gluten Sensitivity testing, Candida, Yeast, Parasites, Bacterial Overgrowth, Lack of Digestive Enzymes, Leaky Gut Syndrome, and other tests.
+These are done by blood, urine, or stool sampling.